 You’re likely wondering “How Much Does it Cost to Elope?”
 What your elopement might cost is totally dependent upon what you want to do and where to want to go.
 For the sake of trying to compare and contrast the price differences between weddings and elopements, the following budget is going to assume you’ll elope in your home country.
 Many couples who elope choose to go on an adventure, but plenty also stay close to home!
 If you personally don’t want to travel, simply subtract “travel costs” from the list below.
 I’ll explain later how a destination elopement can actually still be cheaper than a traditional wedding, but includes more variables that could alter the price.

 Let’s set the scene – You’re from Portland, Oregon and planning to fly into Denver, Colorado to spend a weekend in a cabin and elope in Rocky Mountain National Park.
 How much will you spend on this elopement?

 Extras (Fuel, Snacks, Etc.): $250

 Total Elopement Cost: $7480 ($5980 w/out travel)

-Yes, there are ways to shift this budget in different directions.
+Yes, there are ways to shift this budget in different directions and affect how much it truly costs to elope.
 You could do your own hair and makeup, saving $300.
 You could rent your attire, saving hundreds of dollars.
 You could choose to stay an extra week and honeymoon at your cabin, adding probably $1000 to the cost of your rental.
 You could even elope in Colorado, which allows self-solemnization and then you don’t need an officiant!
 This is simply a guideline for planning your budget – the most important thing is that your budget is something you’re comfortable with and prioritizes what is most important to you & your partner.

 How to Plan Your Wedding Budget